Tobi29/scapes-engine/README.md

 added in the future, but this is rather low priority.

 ### Kotlin/JS
-Kotlin/JS is not supported at the moment, but various modules have been partially ported, waiting for more stable multiplatform support in Kotlin for public upload.
+Partial Kotlin/JS support is available and given some care with weird Kotlin/JS bugs works quite well.
+The engine has been successfully ported with public upload being prepared.

 Current efforts are targeted at browser support, Node.js not being planned (Use JVM for server code).